r-devel/translations/Conventions-for-translations.md

-The following update was made during the [R Project Sprint 2023](https://contributor.r-project.org/r-project-sprint-2023/), Warwick and Online (hybrid):
+The following update was made during the [R Project Sprint 2023](https://contributor.r-project.org/r-project-sprint-2023/), Warwick and Online (hybrid) during 30 Aug - 1 Sept 2023:

 # Languages and contributions